shahumeen/bandharu_updates_bot/README.md

 ## Support

-End users can reach out at @BUBSupport on Telegram.
+End users can reach out @shahumeen on Telegram.
 Developers can open issues on GitHub.